aramelias/DAV/dashboard/index.md

 # Introduction
 Welcome to the project page of Group 27 of Data Analysis and Visualization, or DAV for short.
-Here, our research and conclusions drawn from the Food Prices dataset as well as a few supplementary datasets are neatly displayed in the form of six question-and-answer pages.<br /><br />
+Here, our research and conclusions drawn from the Food Prices dataset as well as a few supplementary datasets are neatly displayed in the form of six question-and-answer pages.

 Our group consists of Anne Boomsma, Aram Elias, Tim Müller and Mirka Schoute.

+In this project, we analyzed the dataset of the prices of various food products over the past two decades in more than 70 countries all over the world.
+In addition, we added a similar dataset of the average BMI in each country to the mix to see if there were any connections.

 <hr />